Separate, Measure and Conquer: Faster Algorithms for Max 2-CSP and Counting Dominating Sets: Introduction

 \subsection{Background and intuition of the method}

+\mc \cite{FominGK09} has become the prevalent method to analyze branching algorithms over the last few years.
+Several textbooks \cite{FominK10,DowneyF13} and PhD theses \cite{BinkeleRaible10,Cochefert14,Couturier12,Gaspers10,Grandoni04,Liedloff07,Rooij11,Stepanov08,Wahlstrom07} give an extensive treatment of the method and examples of algorithms analyzed with \mc.
+Many of these algorithms first branch on vertices of high degree before handling graphs with bounded maximum degree.
+Improvements in running times are often due to faster computations on small-degree graphs, and the \mc method then allows to propagate this speed-up to higher degrees, for an overall improved running time.

+Some general methods to obtain improvements in the running time lead to exponential-space algorithms.
+Among them are methods based on memoization (see, e.g., \cite{Robson86,Grandoni06}) and dynamic programming on tree decompositions or path decompositions (see, e.g., \cite{FominH06,FominGSS09}).
+In this paper, we aim to obtain comparable improvements as when performing dynamic programming on tree decompositions or path decompositions, but without using exponential space.
+Our method can be seen as exploiting the separation properties of path/tree decompositions in a branching process instead of dynamic programming.
+The design of fast exponential-time algorithms with restricted space usage has attracted attention for many problems, such as Steiner Tree \cite{Nederlof13,FominGKLS13}, Knapsack \cite{LokshtanovN10}, Hamiltonian Path \cite{Karp82}, and Coloring \cite{BjorklundHK09}.
+Further results and open problems surrounding the trade-off between time and space complexities are discussed in a survey by Woeginger \cite{Woeginger04}.

-The use of graph separators for divide-and-conquer algorithms dates back at least to the 1970s \cite{LiptonT77}.
+The use of graph separators for divide-and-conquer algorithms dates back to the 1970s \cite{LiptonT77}.
 For classes of instances with sublinear separators, including those described by planar graphs, this often gives subexponential- or polynomial-time algorithms.
 It is natural to design a branching strategy that strives to disconnect an instance into components, even when no sublinear separators are known.
-While this has successfully been done experimentally (see, e.g., \cite{BiereS06,DechterM07,FreuderQ85,GottlobLS00,LiB04}), we are not aware of worst-case analyses of branching algorithms that are based on linear sized separators.
+While this has successfully been done experimentally (see, e.g., \cite{BiereS06,DechterM07,FreuderQ85,GottlobLS00,LiB04}), we are not aware of worst-case analyses of branching algorithms that are based on linear sized separators.\footnote{Fomin et al. \cite{FominGLS12} exploit small balanced structures of a solution that is to be found in a graph, whereas our separators are separators for the input graph.}

-Our algorithms exploit small separators, specifically, balanced separators of size about $n/6$ for any cubic graph of order $n$.
+Our algorithms exploit small separators, specifically, balanced separators of size about $n/6$ for cubic graphs of order $n$.
 The existence of such separators has been known since 2001 at least, they have been used in pathwidth-based dynamic programming algorithms using exponential time and exponential space, and it is natural to try to exploit them for algorithms running in exponential time but polynomial space.